What is a certified home inspector?

 Q: What if I have questions after the inspection?

 A: You can call and we'll discuss all the aspects of your new home whenever you like.
-My service is a long-term investment.
+Our service is a long-term investment.

 Q: How do I choose a home inspector?